 - Identification of budget, savings, and number of participants served through Income-Qualified Plan funding, separately tracking by single-family and multi-family programs: - For budget and savings, please refer to the Income Qualified Programs section on the "Ex Ante Results" tab of the statewide quarterly report template.
-Total Income Qualified homes served is captured on the "Other" tab of the statewide quarterly report template. - The Single-Family Retrofits program has completed projects in 331 income-qualified homes through Q1. - The Multi-Family Retrofits program has completed direct install work in 2,212 tenant units through Q1. - The Public Housing Retrofits program has completed direct install work in 805 residential units through Q1. - The Affordable Housing New Construction program has completed 6 projects through Q1. - The Income Eligible Kits program has distributed 8,000 kits to incomequalified single-family homes through Q1. - The Food Banks Distributions program has distributed 499,016 LED though Q1. - o Income-Qualified pilot program results: - The Emerging Technologies program has several pilot and research projects specific to income eligible and public housing customers. - Information on these projects can be found in the Emerging Technologies section of this report. - Oldentification of implementation vendors who receive funding designated for Income-Qualified programs, indicating whether each vendor is an independent third party that has demonstrated capabilities to serve such households, including not-for-profit entities and government agencies that have existing relationships with or experience serving Low-Income communities in the State:
+Total Income Qualified homes served is captured on the "Other" tab of the statewide quarterly report template. - The Single-Family Retrofits program has completed projects in 415 income-qualified homes through Q2. - The Multi-Family Retrofits program has completed direct install work in 2,237 tenant units through Q2. - The Public Housing Retrofits program has completed direct install work in 1740 residential units through Q2. - The Affordable Housing New Construction program has completed 8 projects through Q2. - The Income Eligible Kits program has distributed 11,150 kits to incomequalified single-family homes through Q2. - The Food Banks Distributions program has distributed 11W fixtures: 120,000 BR30s: 49,488 Night Lights: 600 APS: 504 through Q2. - ° Income-Qualified pilot program results:

-- Single-Family Retrofits Chicago Bungalow Association (not-for-profit), Chicagoland Vintage Home Association (not-for-profit), Franklin Energy (for-profit), Illinois Association of Community Action Agencies (not-for-profit), Resource Innovations (WBE for-profit), 15 community action agencies in the ComEd territory (not-for-profits) - Multi-Family Retrofits Elevate Energy (not-for profit), Franklin Energy (for-profit), Resource Innovations (WBE for-profit), Shelton Solutions (WMBE for-profit), 15 community action agencies in the ComEd territory (not-for-profits) - Public Housing Retrofits Elevate Energy (not-for-profit), Franklin Energy (for-profit), University of Illinois at Chicago Energy Resources Center (not-for-profit) - Affordable Housing New Construction Slipstream Group Inc. (not-forprofit) - Income Eligible Lighting Discounts CLEAResult (for-profit) - Income Eligible Energy Saving Kits University of Illinois at Chicago Energy Resources Center (not-for-profit), 15 community action agencies in the ComEd territory (not-for-profits) - Food Bank CLEAResult (for-profit), Greater Chicago Food Bank (notfor-profit), Northern Illinois Food Bank (not-for-profit), Riverbend Food Bank (not-for-profit) - Outreach & Marketing Eire (WBE for-profit), Franklin Energy (for-profit), Ignition (for-profit), PACO (MBE for-profit), Surge Solutions (MBE for-profit) - Ob training in economically disadvantaged and diverse communities within its service territory that is supported by ComEd's efficiency program portfolio funding, including training offered through the IHWAP program necessary to increase capacity to deliver services in ComEd's territory - ComEd intends to develop metrics for this area in coordination with the Income Eligible Advisory Committee.
-A Workforce & Business Development Working Group was established in 2019.
-ComEd agrees to work with the Income-Qualified Advisory Committee in the development of a metric to be added to quarterly energy efficiency reports filed with the Commission that reports the number of businesses and employees based in economically disadvantaged communities hired to assist in the delivery of energy efficiency programs.
-ComEd agrees to discuss and establish goals and best practices outside the context of Docket No. 17-0312, in consultation with the Income Qualified Advisory Committee and other job training initiatives for increasing the diversity and number of locally-based trainees, vendors and employees of its energy efficiency workforce, and for establishing tracking methodologies for reporting purposes.
+- The Emerging Technologies program has several pilot and research projects specific to income eligible and public housing customers. - Information on these projects can be found in the Emerging Technologies section of this report. - Identification of implementation vendors who receive funding designated for Income-Qualified programs, indicating whether each vendor is an independent third party that has demonstrated capabilities to serve such households, including not-for-profit entities and government agencies that have existing relationships with or experience serving Low-Income communities in the State: - Single-Family Retrofits Chicago Bungalow Association (not-for-profit), Chicagoland Vintage Home Association (not-for-profit), Franklin Energy (for-profit), Illinois Association of Community Action Agencies (not-for-profit), Resource Innovations (WBE for-profit), 15 community action agencies in the ComEd territory (not-for-profits) - Multi-Family Retrofits Elevate Energy (not-for profit), Franklin Energy (for-profit), Resource Innovations (WBE for-profit), Shelton Solutions (WMBE for-profit), 15 community action agencies in the ComEd territory (not-for-profits) - Public Housing Retrofits Elevate Energy (not-for-profit), Franklin Energy (for-profit), University of Illinois at Chicago Energy Resources Center (not-for-profit) - Affordable Housing New Construction Slipstream Group Inc. (not-for-profit) - Income Eligible Lighting Discounts CLEAResult (for-profit) - Income Eligible Energy Saving Kits University of Illinois at Chicago Energy Resources Center (not-for-profit), 15 community action agencies in the ComEd territory (not-for-profits) - Food Bank CLEAResult (for-profit), Greater Chicago Food Bank (not-for-profit), Northern Illinois Food Bank (not-for-profit), Riverbend Food Bank (not-for-profit) - Outreach & Marketing Eire (WBE for-profit), Franklin Energy (for-profit), Ignition (for-profit), PACO (MBE for-profit), Surge Solutions (MBE for-profit), The L3 Agency (WMBE for-profit) - Job training in economically disadvantaged and diverse communities within its service territory that is supported by ComEd's efficiency program portfolio